CGS & CML Reference¶

 Validation: CGS validate rejects (a) action with neither provides nor output, and (b) side_effect with missing or whitespace-only description.

-query vs search: Use query when the API filters by field equality/range predicates (status=available, archived=true).
-Use search when the primary input is a free-text relevance query (q=pikachu) and results are ranked, not field-filtered.
-Search capabilities are excluded from reverse-traversal FK lookups (find_reverse_traversal_caps).
-CLI verb is search not query.
+query vs search: Use query when the API filters by field equality/range predicates.
+Use search when the primary input is a free-text relevance query and results are ranked, not field-filtered.
+Search capabilities are excluded from reverse-traversal FK lookups.

 An entity can have multiple kind: query (or kind: search) capabilities.
-The CLI automatically determines which one gets the query/search verb and which get named subcommands:
+The compiler and planner pick among them using capability identity, parameter shapes, and role: metadata.

 Required params but no role: scope |